How to get the Soaring Spelltome mount during Legion Timewalking, now live

-It was only through rampant anti-Spelltome propaganda from people with sinister motives that we ended up with a walking tree mount, so we’re glad to see the Soaring Spelltome mount coming to World of Warcraft in patch 9.1.5.
-That’s right, Legion Timewalking brings us a way to get the book we all desperately want to stand on while it flies around.
+It was only through rampant anti-Spelltome propaganda from people with sinister motives that we ended up with a walking tree mount, so we’re glad to see the Soaring Spelltome mount coming to World of Warcraft this week, when Legion Timewalking returns the Mage Tower challenges to the game.
+That’s right, there’s now a way to get the book mount we all desperately want to stand on while it flies around.
 Actually, this doesn’t sound safe at all, and maybe we should rethink the whole Jellycat thing.
 Or maybe the caterpillar…

 - “Closing the Eye” for Frost Death Knight, Havoc Demon Hunter, Survival Hunter, Subtlety Rogue, and Arms Warrior.

 - “An Impossible Foe” for Unholy Death Knight, Feral Druid, Fire Mage, Outlaw Rogue, Elemental Shaman, and Fury Warrior.

 - “The God-Queen’s Fury” for Arcane Mage, Retribution Paladin, Assassination Rogue, Enhancement Shaman, and Demonology Warlock.

 - “Feltotem’s Fall” for Beast Mastery Hunter, Windwalker Monk, Discipline Priest, and Destruction Warlock.

 - “The Highlord’s Return” for Blood Death Knight, Vengeance Demon Hunter, Guardian Druid, Brewmaster Monk, Protection Paladin, and Protection Warrior.